5G Redcap Will Pave the Way for Mass IoT Deployment

 Industry 4.0 is expected to be a significant adopter of 5G REDCAP technology

 5G NR REDCAP will see the widespread adoption of 5G across intelligent IoT applications.
-Predominantly in industrial, logistics and supply chain, retail (PoS), and telematics segments.
+For example, in industrial, logistics and supply chain, retail (PoS), and telematics use cases.

 The flexibility and scalability of 5G NR REDCAP makes it possible to introduce timely enhancements.
 Which means you stand to benefit from increased efficiency, while reducing operational costs (e.g. maintenance).